Pricing, pricing, pricing.

 Almost five years ago, I wrote a blog entitled “What’s in Your Hour?”
 It’s been one of the most shared and visited blogs on our site.

 In a routine clean-up, I reread the article – and realized how much had changed in the last five years.
 Not only in my perspective on pricing, but in the world of voice, and in the global economy.

 You, dear friend, are not in the same economy that you were in when you first read “What’s in Your Hour?”.

-You’ve got more options than ever before.
+You’ve got more options for pricing your services than ever before.
 You went through/are going through a pandemic.
 Your nation may be in the think of political reckonings.

 Your money needs to do different things for you, today than it did five years ago.

 And while the basic premise is the same – you still need to take a look at what’s in your hour as you move into the next season of your business.

 So I’ve updated the “What’s in Your Hour?” blog, for you – in hopes that it will empower you to move into the next season with courage and self-nurturing.

 - 1 Pricing, pricing, pricing.